Tweetscape/Twitlists-v1/README.md

 # Twitlists

-A set of scripts for identifying the most popular tweets from curated Twitter lists and displaying them in a Flask web application.
+A locally hosted web application that identifies the most popular tweets from my Twitter lists and displays them in a Flask web application.

 ## **Set Up**